Foods To Eat (And Not Eat) in Early Labor - Baby Chick

 Share

 You have been fueling your baby and body with nourishing foods throughout your pregnancy, but what about during labor?
-One may not have an appetite during labor, but knowing what foods support digestion, progression, and contractions can relieve stress.
-During early labor, your body uses much more energy than you may think.
+You may not have an appetite during labor, but knowing what foods support digestion, progression, and contractions can relieve stress.
+During early labor, your body uses much more energy than you might think.
 By eating these foods, you can ensure a steady and energized birth.

 Certain nutrients, including complex carbohydrates, protein, and fruits and vegetables, will keep you going throughout your labor.
-They will also aid with the healing process and with the start of breastfeeding.
-Utilizing this knowledge and making informed decisions when preparing foods for early labor is essential for your and your baby’s health!
+They will also aid in the healing process and the start of breastfeeding.1,2 Using this knowledge and making informed decisions when preparing foods for early labor is essential for your and your baby’s health!

-Carbohydrates are our primary fuel source for all our daily activities.
-Complex carbohydrates are slower digesting and full of fiber to keep our bodies using the glucose produced by those foods for a more extended period of time.
-In other words, more complex carbs = more energy!
-By ensuring you eat enough carbs to fuel the entire birthing process, as well as prevent digestive discomfort during early labor, try incorporating these foods into snacks or meals:
+Carbohydrates are the primary fuel source for all our daily activities.3 Complex carbohydrates are slower digesting and full of fiber so our bodies keep using the glucose produced by those foods for a more extended period of time.4 In other words, more complex carbs = more energy!
+To ensure you eat enough carbs to fuel the entire birthing process, as well as prevent digestive discomfort during early labor, try incorporating these foods into snacks or meals:

 Granola Bars

 Granola bars are whole-grain options that are easy to keep in a hospital bag or your pantry.
-They will keep you full for longer than a processed snack alternative.
-Be sure to be mindful of the amounts of sugar in them, though, and opt for sugar-free or lower added sugar (less than 4 grams per serving) options.
+They will keep you full for longer than a processed snack alternative.5 However, be mindful of the amounts of sugar in them, and opt for sugar-free or lower added sugar (less than 4 grams per serving) options.

-Packing a Ziploc of whole-grain cereal may seem like a snack for your infant down the line, but it is a great option to keep on hand during labor.
-The grains in cereals move quickly through the digestive tract and can help keep you regular, even during labor.
+Packing a Ziploc bag of whole-grain cereal may seem like a snack for your infant down the line, but it’s a great option to keep on hand during labor.
+The grains in cereals move quickly through the digestive tract and can help keep you regular, even during labor.6

-Eating extra protein during early labor can help your muscles stay strong during a long stretch of stress and recover quicker once baby is here.
-Protein also prevents many moms from excessive tearing.
-Your overall protein needs increase during strenuous activity, like labor!
+Eating extra protein during early labor can help your muscles stay strong during a long stretch of stress and recover quicker once baby is here.7 Protein also prevents many moms from excessive tearing.8 Your overall protein needs increase during strenuous activity, like labor!
 Here are a couple of good options for protein-rich foods:

 Greek Yogurt

-Greek yogurt packs about 12 grams of protein per ½ cup serving.
-This quick snack can be easily eaten during any stage of labor and can help your body recover.
+Greek yogurt packs about 12 grams of protein per ½ cup serving.9 You can easily eat this quick snack during any stage of labor.
+It can also help your body recover.10

 Protein Smoothies

-Sipping on a protein-packed smoothie allows you to get your needs in fast and can also help keep you hydrated.
-Whey or plant-based protein powders can be purchased at your local grocery store or online and make great staples to have on hand.
+Sipping on a protein-packed smoothie allows you to get your needs in fast and helps keep you hydrated.
+Whey or plant-based protein powders are great staples to have on hand, and you can purchase them at your local grocery store or online.

-Not only do raw fruits and vegetables taste great, but they pack a big nutritional punch.
-Each color carries different nutrients, from vitamin A in orange to vitamin K in green.
-Pre-slicing apples, bell peppers, carrots, and berries can help you prepare for early labor hunger.
+Not only do raw fruits and vegetables taste great, but they also pack a big nutritional punch!
+Each color carries different nutrients, from vitamin A in orange to vitamin K in green.11 Pre-slicing apples, bell peppers, carrots, and berries can help you prepare for early labor hunger.

-Fruit is great because it is fast-digesting and filled with fiber and water.
-It will give your body the essential carbohydrate fuel to endure the rest of your labor.
-And you can never go wrong with vegetables!
-Adding a variety of cut veggies to your early labor snack can also add water and water-soluble vitamins like vitamin C. This can help keep your electrolytes in check and prevent dehydration.
+Fruit is great because it’s fast-digesting and filled with fiber and water.12,14 It will give your body the essential carbohydrate fuel to endure the rest of your labor.13 And you can never go wrong with vegetables!
+Adding a variety of cut veggies to your early labor snack can also add water and water-soluble vitamins like vitamin C.14,15 This can help keep your electrolytes in check and prevent dehydration.16

-Sauces and condiments are often full of dense fats and oils.
-These can slow down our digestion and make labor harder.
-If using condiments or sauces, look for ones with little to no fat content on the nutrition label.
+Sauces and condiments are often full of dense fats and oils.19 These can slow down our digestion and make labor harder.
+If you’re using condiments or sauces, look for ones with little to no fat content on the nutrition label.

-Some foods can cause bloating, skin reactions, and other issues if you’re unknowingly intolerant to them.
-Avoid trying new foods during early labor to prevent additional digestive problems.
+Some foods can cause bloating, skin reactions, and other issues if you’re unknowingly intolerant to them.20 Avoid trying new foods during early labor to prevent additional digestive problems.

-Using the information above, if you are in early labor and have an appetite, you should eat!
+Using the information above, if you’re in early labor and have an appetite, you should eat!
 Aim for whole-food carbohydrates and protein like yogurts, fruit, vegetables, and whole grains.
 These can relieve some anxiety surrounding labor and make for a happy baby.

 Share